ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   context len can decrease ppl values by itself
 -   ctrl also sees small difference when using smaller context lengths
 -   https://gist.github.com/myleott/cdf685b8b3ce20b0221e1842782bce74
+-   how to finetune lms
+-   you don't need to use a lot of epochs or a large context length
+-   make it about the effect of context length on generated text?
+-   wrap it up by running evaluation experiments

 ### Evaluation methods